Throwback Throwdown III

 Throwback Throwdown III was a professional wrestling event produced by Impact Wrestling.
-It was taped at Benton Convention Center in Winston-Salem, North Carolina on November 25, 2022, and aired on December 2, 2022 on Impact Plus and YouTube.
+It was taped at Benton Convention Center in Winston-Salem, North Carolina on November 25, 2022 as part of WrestleCade, and aired on December 2, 2022 on Impact Plus and YouTube.
 It was the third event under the Throwback Throwdown chronology.
 The event also featured wrestlers from independent promotions.

 Production

 Background

-The first Throwback Throwdown was a special episode of Impact that aired on November 26, 2019, and saw wrestlers portraying 1980's characters and gimmicks in the fictional Impact Provincial Wrestling Federation (IPWF).
+The first Throwback Throwdown was a special episode of Impact that aired on November 26, 2019, and saw wrestlers portraying 1980s characters and gimmicks in the fictional Impact Provincial Wrestling Federation (IPWF).
 On November 2, 2022, Impact announced that Throwback Throwdown III would take place on November 25 at Benton Convention Center in Winston-Salem, North Carolina as a part of WrestleCade, with the event set to air on December 2 as an Impact Plus Monthly Special.

 Storylines

 The event featured several professional wrestling matches, and wrestlers portrayed heroes, villains, or less distinguishable characters.
 Due to the nature of the event, the storylines for Throwback Throwdown III were self-contained and independent from the rest of Impact's programming.
 Its story is based around the IPWF event "Rival Survival".